ItsZcx/git-flow/README.md

 It maintains two main branches:

 - **main**: Reflects a production-ready state.
-- **develop**: Reflects the latest delivered development changes for the next release.
+- **dev**: Reflects the latest delivered development changes for the next release.

 As well as multiple, if necessary, secondary branches:
 - **hotfix-***: Reflects a severe bug fix that cannot wait for the next release.